kyma-project/community/guidelines/add-new-component-docs.md

 The `docs-job.yaml` file defines Docker images with documentation which are run to upload this documentation to Minio.

-The `docs/manifest.yaml` file specifies the order in which the documentation topics display on the website.
-If the component is not included in this file, it will not display on the UI.
+The `docs/manifest.yaml` file specifies the order of documentation topics on the website.
+If you do not include the component in this file, it doesn't show on the UI.

 The `docs/Jenkinsfile` file defines document topics for which Docker images are built on the Jenkins CI.
 This solution will be outdated as soon as the migration to Prow is complete.